-Webflow is an incredible design tool.
-I'll defend that take all day.
+Webflow is a strong design tool.
 But Webflow ecommerce?
 That's a different conversation entirely.
-It's the equivalent of putting a Ferrari body kit on a golf cart — it looks amazing in the driveway, but you're not winning any races.
+It's the equivalent of putting a Ferrari body kit on a golf cart.
+It looks amazing in the driveway, but you won't win any races.

 Webflow Ecommerce Limitations: Why Serious Stores Leave

-The app marketplace they launched at the end of 2023 was supposed to fill the gaps.
-Two years later, it's still sparse.
-Compare that to Shopify's 8,000+ apps covering every conceivable ecommerce need, and you start to see the problem.
-Webflow isn't building an ecommerce platform — they're building a website builder that happens to accept payments.
+Webflow's app marketplace was supposed to fill gaps beyond native features.
+But it remains sparse compared to more established ecommerce ecosystems.
+Compare that to Shopify's app store, which lists thousands of apps covering nearly every ecommerce need.
+Webflow isn't building an ecommerce platform.
+They're building a website builder that happens to accept payments.

-Their April 2026 CMS update brought some quality-of-life improvements: 100 items per nested list, 40 collection lists per page.
-These help with complex product pages, sure.
-But they don't address the fundamental ecommerce infrastructure that's missing.
+Webflow's CMS updates earlier this year added support for larger nested lists and more collection lists per page.
+That helps with complex product pages.
+But it doesn't fix the missing ecommerce infrastructure.
 It's like renovating the kitchen in a house with no plumbing.

 Where Webflow Ecommerce Falls Apart

 Let me get specific.
-These aren't nitpicks — these are features that any store doing more than hobby-level revenue needs.
+These aren't nitpicks.
+Any store doing more than hobby-level revenue needs these features.

 No Abandoned Cart Recovery

 This alone should be a dealbreaker for anyone serious about revenue.
-Abandoned cart emails recover an average of 5-10% of lost sales.
-On a store doing $50k/month, that's $2,500 to $5,000 you're leaving on the table every month.
-Webflow has no built-in solution, and cobbling one together with third-party tools and custom webhooks is fragile at best.
+Abandoned cart emails can recover a meaningful share of lost sales.
+On a store doing $50k/month, even a modest recovery rate adds up to real money lost every month.
+Webflow has no built-in solution.
+Cobbling one together with third-party tools and custom webhooks is fragile at best.

 Primitive Inventory Management

 You can't track inventory across multiple warehouses.
-You can't set low-stock alerts that actually integrate with your supply chain.
-Product variants are limited — if you're selling apparel with multiple sizes, colors, and materials, you'll hit walls fast.
-Try managing 200 SKUs with complex variant combinations and you'll understand why people leave.
+You can't set low-stock alerts that integrate with your supply chain.
+Product variants are limited too.
+If you sell apparel with multiple sizes, colors, and materials, you'll hit walls fast.
+Try managing 200 SKUs with complex variant combinations, and you'll understand why people leave.

 No Point of Sale

 Selling online and in person?
-Webflow can't help you.
+Webflow can't help.
 There's no POS integration.
-Shopify, by contrast, has a mature POS system that syncs inventory in real-time across physical and digital channels.
+Shopify, by contrast, has a mature POS system.
+It syncs inventory in real time across physical and digital channels.

 Missing Shipping Features

-No real-time carrier rate calculation.
-No native integration with major fulfillment services.
-You're stuck with flat-rate or price-based shipping rules, which either overcharges customers (killing conversion) or eats into your margins.
+No real-time carrier rate calculation exists.
+No native integration with major fulfillment services exists either.
+You're stuck with flat-rate or price-based shipping rules.
+These either overcharge customers and kill conversion, or eat into your margins.

 Limited Payment and Discount Options

-Cart-level discounts require custom code.
-Buy-one-get-one?
-Custom code.
-Tiered pricing for wholesale?
-Not happening without significant workarounds.
-Subscription billing support is minimal compared to what Shopify or WooCommerce offer out of the box.
+Cart-level discounts need custom code.
+Buy-one-get-one offers need custom code too.
+Tiered pricing for wholesale needs major workarounds.
+Subscription billing support is weak compared to what Shopify or WooCommerce offer out of the box.

 The Customer Account Problem

-Customer accounts require Webflow's separate Memberships add-on.
-This is additional cost and complexity for something that Shopify includes by default.
-Your customers expect to log in, see their order history, and manage their preferences.
-On Webflow, that's a project in itself.
+Customer accounts need Webflow's separate Memberships add-on.
+This adds cost and complexity for something Shopify includes by default.
+Your customers expect to log in, see order history, and manage preferences.
+On Webflow, that's a project on its own.

 No B2B Capabilities

-If you're selling B2B — custom pricing tiers, purchase orders, net terms, bulk ordering — Webflow isn't even in the conversation.
+If you sell B2B, think custom pricing tiers, purchase orders, net terms, and bulk ordering, Webflow isn't even in the conversation.
 There's no infrastructure for it.

 Here's a summary of what's missing versus what a real ecommerce platform offers: